kubecost/docs/grafana-cloud-integration.md

 ## Step 3: Configure Kubecost recording rules for the Grafana Agent using cortextool

-To set up recording rules in Grana Cloud’s Prometheus, download the [cortextool CLI utility](https://github.com/grafana/cortex-tools).
+To set up recording rules in Grana Cloud, download the [cortextool CLI utility](https://github.com/grafana/cortex-tools).

 After installing the tool, go ahead and create a file called `kubecost_rules.yaml`: